LauraBertola/Tutorials/ConGen_2025_SouthAfrica/Session_19_Nov.md

 >**Note:** If you want to download from NCBI directly, it's better to use `sra-tools`.
 Here, we bypass this and use `wget` to get the data directly from ENA.

-Now, the raw data are there and we can take a look at one of the files.
+Now, the raw data are there (check using `ls') and we can take a look at one of the files.

 Type the following command:
 ```